Properties of generalized Schwarzschild spacetimes with extra dimensions: Introduction

-2mm This paper provides an analysis of a special class of Ricci-flat spacetimes in $1+3+n$ dimensions under the assumption of spherical symmetry in the three-dimensional part and Euclidean symmetry in the $n$-dimensional part, $SO(3)\times E(n)$.
+2mm This paper provides an analysis of a special class of vacuum solutions in $1+3+n$ dimensions under the assumption of spherical symmetry in the three-dimensional part and Euclidean symmetry in the $n$-dimensional part, $SO(3)\times E(n)$.
 Extra dimensions may be compactified into a flat $n$-torus with $S^1\times...\times S^1$ topology.
-The number of the standard space dimensions that cannot be compactified is fixed to three in this work since it is the physically most relevant case.
+The number of the standard space dimensions that are not compactified is fixed to three in this work since it is the physically most relevant case.
 Disregarding $1+3+n$ dimensional Minkowski spacetimes, there will be two different classes of solutions.
-The first class represents a simple extension of the $1+3$ dimensional Schwarzschild spacetime with the addition of $n$ flat dimensions.
-In contrast, the second class introduces a nontrivial form of $g_{AB}$ components of the spacetime metric, where indices $A$ and $B$ run through $n$ additional dimensions.
+The first class represents a simple extension of the $1+3$ dimensional Schwarzschild spacetime with the addition of $n$ flat dimensions, with $g_{AB}=\delta_{AB}$, where indices $A$ and $B$ run through $n$ additional dimensions.
+In contrast, the second class features a non-trivial form of $g_{AB}$ components of the spacetime metric.
+These solutions can also be found through Weyl solutions \cite{weyl} and their higher-dimensional generalizations \cite{emparangen} with the non-trivial class corresponding to so-called Kaluza-Klein bubbles \cite{witten0,elvang}.

-2mm The following section \ref{sec:2} provides vacuum solutions of Einstein field equations with two classes mentioned above, section \ref{sec:3} includes further analysis of properties of these spacetimes based on the Newtonian limit, Kretschmann scalar invariant and conserved energy from Landau--Lifshitz pseudotensor, and section \ref{sec:4} is dedicated to summary and discussion.
-The usual convention with the light speed set to unity, $c=1$, together with the spacetime metric signature $(-,+,+,...)$, will be used throughout this paper.
+2mm The following section \ref{sec:2} provides vacuum solutions of the Einstein field equations with two classes mentioned above, section \ref{sec:3} includes further analysis of properties of these spacetimes based on the Kretschmann scalar, Newtonian limit, Komar mass, conserved masses from Einstein and Landau--Lifshitz pseudotensors, and ADM mass.
+Section \ref{sec:4} is dedicated to summary and discussion.
+The usual convention with the light speed set to unity, $c=1$, together with the spacetime metric signature $(-,+,+,...)$ will be used throughout this paper.
 The index $0$ will be used for a time coordinate, lowercase Latin indices will indicate three space coordinates, $i=1,2,3$, and capital Latin indices will run through $n$ extra dimensions, $A=1,...,n$.
 All spacetime indices will be collectively denoted by Greek letters, $\mu=0, i, A$.